redwoodjs/redwood/docs/docs/docker.md

       && rm -rf /var/lib/apt/lists/*
 ```

-If it's a production dependency, you'll need to do add it in the serve stage too.

-Not sure why your project depends on Python 3? `yarn why` is your friend:
+Not sure why your project depends on Python? `yarn why` is your friend.
+From the error message, we know `bufferutil` couldn't build.
+But why do we have `bufferutil`?

 ```
 yarn why bufferutil